IL MATRIMONIO SEGRETO

 PIERO TOSI

 Creator of unforgettable clothes, Piero Tosi is among the most recognized Italian costume designers of theater and cinema, capable of reconstructing with antiquarian taste and fantastic invention the atmosphere and costume of an era, summing up creativity, genius and deep passion in his work.
 Trained at the Academy of Fine Arts in Florence under Ottone Rosai, he began his career in 1947 with the play Il candeliere by Alfred de Musset under the direction of Franco Enriquez, later working as assistant to Maria de Matteis on the costumes for W. Shakespeare's Troilus and Cressida directed by Luchino Visconti.
-He was from then a valuable collaborator of Visconti, enhancing his philological realism, his passion for detail and accessory, and adapting to the different needs of his productions (for the theater Uncle Vanya, 1955; Macbeth, 1958; Dommage qu'elle soit une p..., 1961; for film Senso, 1954; Le notti bianche, 1957; Il gattopardo, 1963; La caduta degli dei, 1969; Morte to Venezia, 1971; Ludwig, 1972; L'innocente, 1976).
+He was from then a valuable collaborator of Visconti, enhancing his philological realism, passion for detail and accessory, and adapting to the different requirements of his directing (for the theater Zio Vanja, 1955; Macbeth, 1958; Dommage qu'elle soit une p..., 1961; for film Senso, 1954; Le notti bianche, 1957; Il gattopardo, 1963; La caduta degli dei, 1969; Morte to Venezia, 1971; Ludwig, 1972; L'innocente, 1976).
 In theater he has worked with Zeffirelli(Lulu, 1950; Euridice, 1960) and Enriquez(Beatrice di Tenda, 1959), among others; in film with Bolognini(Il bell'Antonio, 1960; Arabella, 1967), Fellini(Tre passi nel delirio, Toby Dammitt episode, 1968), Cavani(Il portiere di notte, 1974; La pelle, 1981), Zeffirelli(Storia di una capinera, 1993) and Amelio(Le chiavi di casa, 2004).

 Described from Franco Zeffirelli as one of the last survivors of a world that is no more, Piero Tosi brings his art to Spoleto back to the stage after several years in which he had devoted himself mainly to teaching.